JohnSiegel/parse_json/README.md

 import 'package:parse_json/parse_json.dart';
 ```

-Then match up a constructor's named parameters with your JSON data:
+Then match up a constructor's named parameters with your JSON data, and make a factory function that uses `parse` to create an object from JSON.
+Here is an example of a simple class with primitive members:

 Data:
 ```json